by

 Cole!

-On your new bike you hear a soft tick, tick, tick, tick and the
+On your new bike you hear a soft tick, tick, tick, tick and

-faster you go, the faster it gets.
+the faster you go, the faster it gets.
+Solution: Look on the

 side of the tires to see if there are tiny, long rubber fingers protruding.

-These sometimes remain after the tire manufacturing process and if they’re
+These sometimes remain after the tire manufacturing process and if

-cause any damage, it can drive you batty trying to figure out where
+While this won’t cause any damage, it can drive you batty trying

-the noise is coming from.
-Simply cut them off with a pair of scissors.
+to figure out where the noise is coming from.
+Simply cut them off

-The most common source of squealing or squeaking is the brakes.
+Squeals The most common source of squealing or squeaking is the brakes.

 This is caused by the brake pads vibrating against the rims.
+Solution:

 For quiet operation, pads must be in good condition and “toed-in,”

-which means that the front of the pads contacts the rim before the rear.
+which means that the front of the pads contacts the rim before the

-the rim flat, carefully adjust
+striking the rim flat, carefully adjust

 them so that the front touches before the rear.
 Most brake pads